Insulin is a hormone that treats diabetes by controlling the amount of sugar in the blood.

 - Low blood sugar

-- Lumps or scarring of the area of the body that has received too many insulin injections
+- Lumps or scarring of the area of the body where you've had too many insulin injections

 - Rash at the site of injection or over the entire body (rare)